 Exploratory testing

-Exploratory testing is, in my opinion, the best way to find bugs.
-Let’s imagine to test a simple phone application, an e-commerce.
+Exploratory testing is, in my opinion, one of the best way to find bug.
+Let’s imagine to perform software tests on a phone application, an e-commerce.
 We would have software requirements, all covered by software tests.
-They would probably run nightly, depending on the test selection.
-How many bugs do we expect to find while executing just these test cases?
+They would probably run nightly, or at least some, depending on the test selection.

 What is exploratory testing?